Amplitude analysis of $B^+ \to \psi(2S) K^+ \pi^+ \pi^-$ decays: Amplitude fit

 where $f_{\text B}$ is the background fraction determined in Sec.~\ref{sec:Selection} and $\theta = (\theta_{\text S},\theta_{\text B})$ is the total set of fit parameters.
 The likelihood function is defined as $\mathcal L(\theta) = \prod_i \mathcal P(\phsPoint_i \vert \theta)$.
 Assuming \CP invariance, $B^-$ decays are \CP conjugated and treated as $\signal$ decays.

 The signal PDF is built from the total amplitude-squared as

 where $\epsilon(\phsPoint)$ describes the efficiency variation across the phase space.
 As the efficiency in the numerator leads to an additive constant in the $\log {\mathcal L(\theta)}$ function that does not depend on any fit parameters, it can be neglected in the minimisation procedure.
 The efficiency function still enters via the normalisation integral, which is evaluated with the Monte Carlo (MC) integration technique~\cite{dArgent:2017gzv,MarkIIIK3pi,FOCUS4pi,KKpipi} using simulated events that have been propagated through the full LHCb detector simulation and selection.
 The size of the fully selected MC integration sample is more than 20 times larger than the data sample.
+Since the invariant-mass resolution is much smaller than the decay widths of all considered resonances, resolution effects are neglected in the amplitude fit.

 Candidates in the $m(\psitwos K^+ \pim \pip)$ sideband regions, which are defined as \mbox{$[5200, 5240] \, \text{MeV} \cup [5320, 5400] \, \text{MeV}$}, are used to model the background PDF,